Voting: not just pointless, but harmful!

 13. Ginsberg, B. (1986).
 The captive public: How mass opinion promotes state power.
 New York: Basic Books.
 Pages 54-57.

-14. Roosevelt, T., & O'Toole, P. (2012).
+14. Roosevelt, T., and O'Toole, P. (2012).
 In the words of Theodore Roosevelt: Quotations from the man in the arena.
 Ithaca: Cornell University Press.
 Page 67.
 This book contains an entire section of Roosevelt quotes on class conflict.
 He consistently argues that capitalist democracy must annihilate class consciousness.

 15. Ginsberg, B. (1986).
 The captive public: How mass opinion promotes state power.
 See pages 24-30, which detail how the masses who had previously feared and hated the state come to see it as their servant.
 This development in turn strengthened the state such that it can now effectively disregard the wishes of citizens.